niklasschoch/niklasschoch.github.io/_pages/teaching.md

 author_profile: true
 ---

-Here is a selection of teaching and academic activities:

 {% assign classes = site.teaching | sort: "date" | reverse %}
 <ul>
   {% for item in classes %}